 I can’t wait to unleash AI to achieve my fitness goals and to keep evolving this project over time.
 Check out a video of AI Everyday in action below and follow along with me on LinkedIn.

-Chief AI Evangelist
+Former Chief AI Evangelist

 AI AdventuresAI EverydayAI EverydayarticleArtifical IntelligenceArtificial IntelligenceDataRobotfitnesshealthmachine intelligenceMachine Intelligence